 Flavia Moshofsky 2017

-The store was founded in 1971 by Judith Cook-Tucker.
-Judith chose Artichoke for the name because "artichokes are all heart."
-During the first ten years, the company passed to Jim Fuller, Gary Haggerty, Bill Bulick and Jamie Haggerty.
+Judith Cook-Tucker founded the store in 1971, naming it Artichoke Music because "artichokes are all heart."
+During its first ten years, the company passed to Jim Fuller, Gary Haggerty, Bill Bulick and Jamie Haggerty.

 The Kate Power & Steve Einhorn Years